Paige Ackerson-Kiely

 Paige Ackerson-Kiely was born in October 1975 in Biddeford, Maine.
 She is a modern poet and also works for the Poetry Journal Handsome.
 She currently lives in Peekskill, New York.

 Education

 Paige Ackerson-Kiely received a BA in Asian Studies from the University of New Mexico in Albuquerque.
-Prior to this achievement, she attended Beloit College in Beloit, Wisconsin, Marmara University in Istanbul, and Birzeit University in Birzeit, Palestine.
+Prior to this, she attended Beloit College in Beloit, Wisconsin, Marmara University in Istanbul, and Birzeit University in Birzeit, Palestine.